ivandika3/tornado-microservice/README.md

 ## 1. Running the services manually

+Each service needs to be run in separate terminal.

 ### Run the listing service
 When we are at the project root directory, run the command below: